Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Which GRE prep course costs more – Kaplan or Princeton Review?

 The Kaplan and Princeton Review GRE prep courses are in roughly the same price range, though Princeton Review’s courses are a bit more expensive.
-However, check for coupons as both companies regularly run sales.
+However, check for coupons as both companies regularly run sales and special promotions.

 What’s the biggest difference between the Princeton Review and Kaplan GRE prep courses?

-While both courses are extremely similar in many ways, the main difference between the Princeton Review and Kaplan GRE prep courses is that Princeton provides more practice tests and live instruction.
+While both courses are extremely similar in many ways, the main difference between the Princeton Review and Kaplan GRE prep courses is that Princeton Review provides more practice tests and live instruction, while Kaplan offers stellar on-demand video lessons.

 Do both Princeton Review and Kaplan have score increase money back guarantees?